My Individual Contributions:

 Our proposed design has a 5-year NPV (net present value) of $4.7M, and a 6-week payback period, making it an excellent investment.

-A PDF with the complete presentation for this project, including a complete bill of material and detailed financial justification (see appendix), motor torque calculations, and other details not presented on this page can be downloaded below.
+A PDF with the complete FDR presentation for this project, including a complete bill of materials and detailed financial justification (see appendix), motor torque calculations, and other details can be downloaded above under Design Selection.